verv-vlux/VLX/README.md

 Installation:

-If you would like to verify the smart contracts using truffle flattener, install the package using:
+If you would like to verify the smart contracts using truffle flattener, install the package while in your docker container:

 ```bash
 npm install truffle-flattener -g